peter/jsonapitest/README.md

 jsonapitest path-to-your-test-file.json
 ```

+Check out the [Parse CRUD example](doc/examples/parse/README.md) for more sample code.

 ## Stability

 This is a pre-alpha release and a proof of concept.
 It needs more real world usage to mature.